Fouta Djallon: Economy

 The largest town in the region is Labé.
 Mainly rural the economy covers animal husbandry (cattle, sheep, goats), agriculture, gathering, trading, and marginal tourism.

 The Fulbe practice a form of natural farming that can be recognized today as biointensive agriculture.
 The region's main cash crops are bananas and other fruits.
 The main field crop is fonio, although rice is grown in richer soils.
-Most soils degrade quickly and are highly acidic with aluminum toxicity, which limits the kind of crops that can be grown without significant soil management.
+Most soils degrade quickly and are highly acidic with aluminum toxicity, which limits the range of crops that can be grown without significant soil management.

 Biointensive agriculture

-Sometime in the late 18th century, the Fulɓe in Fouta Djallonke developed a type of biointensive agriculture, probably out of necessity, since the conquered indigenous women were taken into the households of their Islamic overlords whose livestock became their responsibility.
+Sometime in the late 18th century, the Fulɓe in Fouta Djallon developed a type of biointensive agriculture, probably out of necessity, since the conquered indigenous women were taken into the households of their Islamic overlords whose livestock became their responsibility.
 Combining animal husbandry and sedentary agriculture into an efficient system of agropastoralism required a new way of organizing daily life.
 Livestock, which included horses and cattle, ate more and produced more waste than what the indigenous farmers were accustomed.
 Since the livestock had to be protected from wildlife at night, they were brought into the family compound, referred to by the French as a tapade, and locally as cuntuuje (sing. suntuure) in the Pular language.